-But this isn’t going to help you get motivated to work.
+But I’m sorry to tell you that this isn’t going to help you get motivated to work.
 At all.

 Instead, find a designated “work spot” in your house that will put you in “work mode” every time you’re there.
 (A physical office works best, but this could also be a desk in your bedroom or even the kitchen table).

-This helps you to make the distinction between business and pleasure and provides you with a healthier work-life balance, as a result.
+This helps you to make the distinction between business and pleasure and consequently provides you with a healthier work-life balance.

 11. Work On a Table

-Speaking of your work area, it goes without saying that you need to work on a table.
+Speaking of work areas, it goes without saying that you need to work on a table.

 12. Sit On a Comfy Chair